Killing of Muhammad al-Durrah: Criticism of the report

+American-Israeli journalist Larry Derfner questioned the report's conclusions of a coverup:[If] it was all a hoax, how many people would have to be covering it up all this time?
+Start with the al-Dura family, then the people near the scene of the shooting, at least some of the people at the funeral, plus doctors and nurses at the Gaza hospital and the Amman hospital, plus the Jordanian ambassador to Israel who brought Jamal al-Dura to Amman for treatment...Each and every one of them would have had to keep this incredible secret for 13 years.
+Yet with all the legions of Palestinian collaborators Israel has managed to conscript over the years despite the danger to their lives, not one Palestinian has ever been found to corroborate the al-Dura conspiracy theory.Israeli journalist Barak Ravid called it "probably one of the least convincing documents produced by the Israeli government in recent years".

 Philippe Karsenty litigation

 2006: Enderlin-France 2 v.
 Karsenty

 In response to claims that it had broadcast a staged scene, Enderlin and France 2 filed three defamation suits in 2004 and 2005, seeking symbolic damages of €1.
 The most notable lawsuit was against Philippe Karsenty, who ran a media watchdog, Media-Ratings.
 France 2 and Enderlin issued a writ two days later.

 The case began in September 2006.
 Enderlin submitted as evidence a February 2004 letter from Jacques Chirac, then president of France, which spoke of Enderlin's integrity.
 The court upheld the complaint on 19 October 2006, fining Karsenty €1,000 and ordering him to pay €3,000 in costs.
 He lodged an appeal that day.